aranw/etags-middleware/readme.md

 - [ ] Add tests
 - [ ] Explore usage of Last-Modified header and how it can be added to work in this package and how it affects the ETag header
 - [ ] Add more service providers for other frameworks
+- [ ] Expore usage of custom options to provide ability to exclude or include URLs, or URL Regex Patterns

 ## Inspiration